Define a Service

 from typing import AsyncIterator

-from aster.codec import wire_type
+from aster import (

-from aster.decorators import service, rpc, server_stream, client_stream, bidi_stream
+service, rpc, server_stream, client_stream, bidi_stream,

 # --- Wire types ---